-If you hear a hiss, wait for that to stop.
+If a hiss is heard, wait for that to stop.
 A hiss means there is still some pressure left.

-Keep turning the pressure cap slowly, and remove it.
+2. Keep turning the pressure cap slowly, and remove it.

 Fill the coolant surge tank with the proper DEX-COOL coolant mixture until the level inside stabilizes at the FULL COLD mark on the front of the surge tank.